X

 Tarun Dua

 Yeah.
-Hi Abhishek.
+Hi, Abhishek.

-Abhishek
+Abhishek Shindadkar

 Hi sir.
-Thank you for the opportunity and congrats on a great quarter.
+Thank you for the opportunity, and congrats on a great quarter.
 Sir, two questions.
-The first one is, you know this.
-If I look at the MRR for December and given the fact that the India aimation started in December, so it seems that we were able to sell our capacity for shorter projects in the quarter.
-So can you just elaborate if you know this short cycle demand has recovered because if I remember it correctly, a year ago we had highlighted that some of the demand was impacted.
+The first one is this — if I look at the MRR for December and given the fact that the India AI mission started in December, so it seems that we were able to sell our capacity for shorter projects in the quarter.

+So can you just elaborate if this short-cycle demand has recovered?
+Because if I remember it correctly, a year ago, we had highlighted that some of the demand was impacted?
 That is the first question.

-And the second one sir is on the LNT partnership which you have highlighted in the presentation.
-So it says the one year GPU service starting January 6th.
-So should we see the incremental ramp up in the March quarter for the full quarter from this order, sir?
+And the second one, sir, is on the L&T partnership, which you have highlighted in the presentation.
+So it says the 1-year GPU service starting Jan 6.
+So should we see the incremental ramp-up in the March quarter for the full quarter from this order, sir?

 Tarun Dua

-Okay, okay, okay.
-So one is of course like in the quarter ending December like majority of revenue was non India AI revenue.
-Definitely that indicates the kind of like our increased ability to capture more short term demand than in the past.
-So that is two and third is that like next quarter?
-Obviously we are expecting majority of India AI workloads to ramp up.
-Hopefully by end of January more or less majority of those workloads are expected to ramp up.
-And third is that like we continue to see the traction with more enterprise customers.
+Okay.
+So one is, of course, in the quarter ending December, majority of revenue was nonIndia AI revenue.
+And definitely, that indicates the our increased ability to capture more shortterm demand than in the past.
+So that is two.
+And third is that next quarter, obviously, we are expecting a majority of India AI workloads to ramp up.
+Hopefully, by end of January, more or less, the majority of those workloads are expected to ramp up.
+And third is that we continue to see the traction with more enterprise customers.
+So hopefully, that should also be additive.
+So we are very, very hopeful about the next couple of quarters.

-Abhishek
+Abhishek Shindadkar

 Tarun Dua

-Abhishek
+Abhishek Shindadkar

 Very helpful.
-And just one last.
-I’m so sorry
+And just one last —

 Operator

-Abhishek
+Abhishek Shindadkar

-Rejoin in the queue.
+Okay, I’ll rejoin the queue.
 Thank you.

 Operator